 Imagine you’re writing about how to look after your dog.
 You’d know the subject well.
 You’d have no trouble writing about it.

-You’d start with the most obvious information like where the gourmet tuna is kept.
+You’d start with the most obvious information like where the gourmet steak is kept.
 Then you’d move to the next.
 And then the next.

-Consider this: you’re a freelance copywriter or communications officer and your boss asks for a press release on a report that’s been written by someone in the company.
+Consider this: you’re a communications officer and your boss asks for a press release on a report that’s been written by someone in the company.

 The author of the report is a specialist in their field but has no clue about how to write for a public audience.

 You read it.
 Do you understand it?
 Is there a top line?
 If yes, great.
 If no, read it again.
 Do you get it now?

 Only with a thorough understanding will you be able to write about it in plain English.

 Perhaps it’s so technical or written in jargon that only your boss and the author understand.
 In which case you’ll need a healthy dose of confidence to convince them of your argument.

 A number of communications staff are afraid they’ll be seen as ignorant or stupid if they query something.

 Often a journalistic-type phone call is what’s required with the person who wrote the report or who has responsibility for the project.